renovatebot/renovate/docs/usage/configuration-options.md

 1. `always`: Recreates all closed/merged PRs
 2. `auto`: The default option.
 Recreates only immortal PRs
-3. `never`: No PR is recreated, doesn't matter if it is immortal or not.
+3. `never`: No PR is recreated, doesn't matter if it is immortal or not

 Typically you shouldn't need to modify this setting.